MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-walkthrough-powershell.md

    - A service principal with either the built-in **Kubernetes Cluster - Azure Arc Onboarding** role (minimum), the built-in **Contributer** role, or the built-in **Owner** role.
    - Your subscription should specify an Azure resource group in the Australia East, East US, Southeast Asia, or West Europe Azure region, available before registration, on the subscription mentioned above.
 - Use **at least one** of the following:
-   - Azure Stack HCI or Windows Server cluster
+   - Azure Stack HCI on Windows Server cluster
    - Windows Server 2019/2022 Datacenter failover cluster
    > [!NOTE]
-   > **We recommend having an Azure Stack HCI or Windows Server cluster.** If you don't have any of the above, follow instructions on the [Azure Stack HCI registration page](https://azure.microsoft.com/products/azure-stack/hci/hci-download/).
+   > **We recommend having an Azure Stack HCI on Windows Server cluster.** If you don't have any of the above, follow instructions on the [Azure Stack HCI registration page](https://azure.microsoft.com/products/azure-stack/hci/hci-download/).

 ## Install the AksHci PowerShell module